Opportunities in the Gulf

 Comments are welcome, but...

 Please note that this article is about what it is like to live and work in the Gulf States.
-I can talk about that from ten years experience here.
+I can talk about that from fifteen years experience here.
 What I can't do is give specific details on how to obtain visas and other immigration technicalities.
 Every case is different.
 Besides which, it doesn't matter what I say, if the authorities say something different.
 By definition, they are right!